 Back to News & Stories

-Don’t Ignore That Cough: RSV Is on the Rise in Adults
+Don’t Ignore That Cough: RSV is on the Rise in Adults

 As the colder months approach, many adults brace for the usual suspects: colds, flu, and now COVID-19.
 However, another virus is silently spreading, often mistaken for a common cold but potentially far more dangerous—Respiratory Syncytial Virus (RSV).
 Traditionally seen as a childhood illness, RSV is increasingly affecting adults, particularly those with weakened immune systems, chronic conditions, and those over 60.